-This handbook represents the result of the Laboratory "Integration of tools for strategic planning and control" promoted by the Public Function Department of the Presidency of the Italian Council of Ministers.
-By referring to some case studies, the book reveals that many cities in Italy develop the process of definition of politics, strategies, projects and design specific tools for the monitoring, control, and evaluation of results.
-The book underlines the originality and the integration of different configurations adopted in relation to specific strategic and organizational objectives.
-The book describes the case of the City of Caltagirone.
+This handbook is the result of the Workshop "Integration of Planning and Strategic Control Tools" promoted by the Department of Public Function of the Presidency of the Italian Council of Ministers.
+The book reveals that many cities in Italy use "formal processes" to define policies, strategies and projects.
+They also adopt specific tools for monitoring, control and evaluation of results.
+The book emphasizes the originality and integration of the different configurations adopted in relation to specific strategic and organizational goals and contexts.
+Among others, the book describes the case of the Municipality of Caltagirone.
 In particular, it explores the model of the Strategic Development Plan 2004-2011 developed by InnVenture.
-The Plan received three national recognitions: within the Forum PA (2007 and 2008) and within the Real Estate Expo in Milan (2007).
+The Plan has received three national awards: within the Forum PA (2007 and 2008) and within the Real Estate Expo in Milan (2007).
+Read more >

 Expo 2015.
-A Milanese affair or an opportunity for the country?
+Just a Milanese affair or an opportunity for the country?

 by Enrico Maggiore

-This article, published in 2011 by the web magazine "Alarm Milan, Hope Milan", proposes an alternative project of Expo 2015.
-A project aimed at economic growth and the exploitation of know-how in agriculture; a model that considers international cooperation the key element of the event.
-An exposition of technology and R&D in agriculture rather than a party for food and kitchen.
-The article proposes a strong involvement of Italian regions in food security initiatives starting from 2010, in order to satisfy the needs of developing regions.
-Many countries voted for Milan during the assignment of the Expo 2015 and expressed concrete needs.
-Finally, two goals are assigned to Milan: to return being the engine of Italy and to show concreteness and solidarity to the world.
+This article, published in 2011 by the web magazine "Alarm Milan, Hope Milan", proposed an alternative model for Expo 2015 in Milan.
+A project aimed at economic growth and enhancement of know-how in agriculture.
+A model that considers international cooperation as the cornerstone of the event.
+In these terms, an exhibition of technologies and innovations in agriculture instead of a "festival of food and cuisine" (as it actually was).
+The article also proposes a strong involvement of Italian regions in several food security initiatives that address the needs of developing countries.
+These initiatives should have begun as early as 2011.
+Finally, two objectives are assigned to the city of Milan: to return to being the engine of the Italian economy and to show the world its key cultural elements: concreteness and solidarity.

 Read more >